wizeline/wize-docs/onboarding/README.md

 #### Per Project Sprint Planning / Kick-off

+Scheduled and run by the [Project Manager / Agile Coach](#project-manager--agile-coach).

 This meeting may be either Monday afternoon (_e.g._, part of or following the Onboarding Kick-off) or Tuesday morning (in lieu of that day's Standup), according to schedules and availability.

 - "Normal" Sprint planning